jwilm/web-history/outline.md

 ### Stateless

 Modern web apps utilize a large amount of state to deliver their service.
-Examples include remembering users between visits, maintaining a shopping cart when navigating between resources, and escalating a user's privilege to perform administrative actions.
-Since HTTP is a stateless protocol, those functionalities are achieved via cookies and server sessions.
+Examples include deciding which content to send, remembering users between visits, maintaining a shopping cart when navigating between resources, and escalating a user's privilege to perform administrative actions.
+Since HTTP is a stateless protocol, those functionalities are achieved via _cookies_ (persistent named records stored on a client) which enable sessions and user tracking on the server.

+With the rise of RESTful JSON APIs, client side templating, and JavaScript frameworks, much of the work a web server does it limited to providing an API to the database.
+Most logic outside of administrative and other privileged tasks can be moved out to the client.
+The advantages of such an architecture include the ability to server almost all assets from a global CDN and only serving small blocks of JSON from the application server.

+### Requests
+HTTP is first and foremost a request and response protocol.
+A client sends a request to the server,

 ## Notes